How to create more peace for your dog and yourself — without force, blame, or constant stress

 What you actually want isn’t a perfect dog.

-To look at their dog and see that they’re okay.
+You want to look at your dog and feel that they’re okay.

-Move through the day without that constant tension.
+Move through the day without that constant tension running underneath everything.

-That when they’re playful or curious, it comes from ease — not anxiety.
+That when they’re playful or curious, it comes from ease — not stress.

 You start to see who your dog actually is.